Ruins of Masonic Lodge, Ellsworth, 1933

 Purchase a reproduction of this item on VintageMaineImages.com.

-A postcard depicting the remains of the Masonic Lodge in Ellsworth following the Great Ellsworth Fire of 1933.
-The fire began on Sunday, May 7th, 1933 when it was set by Norman Moore in the Bijou Theater.
-The fire would ultimately destroy one hundred and thirty buildings, or most of Ellsworth's downtown.
-The Masonic Lodge was part of what was called the Manning block on the corner of Main and Franklin Streets, which included a number of stores and offices, along with apartments and the Masonic Lodge.
+A postcard depicts the remains of the Masonic Lodge in Ellsworth following the Great Ellsworth Fire of 1933.
+The fire began on Sunday, May 7, 1933.
+It was set by Norman Moore in the Bijou Theater.
+The fire destroyed 130 buildings, most of Ellsworth's downtown.
+The Masonic Lodge was part of what was called the Manning block on the corner of Main and Franklin streets.
+It included a number of stores and offices, along with apartments and the Masonic Lodge.
 The lodge was on the third, being the top, floor of this structure.
-After the fire, the Masons purchased the lot on Main Street for $2,500 which had previously held Hancock Hall, and constructed a new brick lodge that measured fifty by ninety feet on the site.
+After the fire, the Masons purchased for $2,500 the lot on Main Street that had previously held Hancock Hall, and constructed a new brick lodge that measured 50 by 90 feet.